Chime’s SpotMe® overdraft product review

-To qualify for SpotMe, you’ll need to have a Chime Online Spending Account that receives at least $500 a month in direct deposits.
+To qualify for SpotMe, you’ll need to have a Chime Checking Account that receives a qualifying direct deposit of $200 in a 34-day period.
 That’s it.
 There are no other requirements or eligibility criteria you need to meet to get started.

-Your SpotMe limit can increase over time — potentially $100 or more.
-This will depend on your account history, direct deposits and spending activity, among other factors.
+Your SpotMe limit can increase over time — potentially up to $200.
+This depends on your account activity, among other risk factors.

 How Chime SpotMe compares to pay advance apps

-Chime isn't a pay advance app, but it also isn't a normal overdraft app.
-Because it only covers debit card purchases made from a Chime account, you're much more limited in how you use SpotMe.
 However, most pay advance and overdraft apps don’t support Chime.
-This makes it a handy product if you use Chime as your main banking platform.
+This makes it a handy product if you use Chime as your main account platform.